Difference Between First and Second Degree Murders in New York

 New York Murder & Manslaughter Defense

 If you’ve been charged with murder or manslaughter in New York, it’s imperative that you engage the services of an experienced criminal defense attorney in order to achieve the best possible outcome in your criminal case.
-At Barket Epstein, our experienced New York criminal defense attorneys will ensure that you are fully apprised of your legal rights and provided with the most effective defense possible against all homicide charges.
+At Barket Epstein, our experienced NYC criminal attorneys will ensure that you are fully apprised of your legal rights and provided with the most effective defense possible against all homicide charges.